usaid-cs/yesterday-i-learned/life.md

 - Half the fun of skydiving comes from knowing your parachutes might fail and you might die.
 Yet you do not.
 - Do not donate your (dead) body for research, even if it means [no cost for burial](https://www.crossroadshospice.com/hospice-palliative-care-blog/2017/october/18/body-donation-after-death-what-you-need-to-know/).
 [Your body can be sold to someone else](https://www.dailymail.co.uk/news/article-7303455/Man-donated-moms-body-dementia-research-learns-strapped-chair-blown-up.html), and your estate won't even be paid.
 [Your body could be sewn together with someone else's](https://www.nbcnews.com/news/us-news/dismembered-body-parts-sewn-together-frankenstein-donation-center-fbi-found-n1035131).
 As long as you exist, no one can guarantee you the respect you deserve.
 - Doctors merely delay the inevitable.
 - "None of us are getting out of here alive, so please stop treating yourself like an after thought.
 Eat the delicious food.
 Walk in the sunshine.
 Jump in the ocean.
-Say the truth that you're carring in your heart like hidden treasure.
+Say the truth that you're (carrying) in your heart like hidden treasure.
 Be silly.
 Be Kind.
 Be weird.
 There is no time for anything else." - [/u/hotsauceinmyeye's mother](https://www.reddit.com/r/GetMotivated/comments/6aq640/image_we_buried_mum_today_we_found_this_in_one_of/)